anaef/lua-linear/README.md

 #### `linear.sum (vector|matrix x [, vector y [, transpose]])`

-Returns the sum of the elements of a vector, formally `sigma x_i`, or sets a vector to the sum of each major order vector of the matrix, formally `y_i <- sigma x_i,j`.
+Returns the sum of the elements of a vector, formally `sigma x_i`, or sets a vector to the sum of each major order vector of a matrix, formally `y_i <- sigma x_i,j`.
 The argument transpose is one of `notrans`, `trans`, and defaults to `notrans`.
-If set to 'trans', the vector is set to the sum of each minor order vector of the matrix, formally `y_j <- sigma x_i_j`.
+If set to `trans`, the vector is set to the sum of each minor order vector of the matrix, formally `y_j <- sigma x_i_j`.